ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 ## View and edit saved dice combinations:

 Allows the user to view their saved combos and delete combos

-## Future functions

-In the future this app plans to implement the following:

--   Allow users to use their saved combos to roll
--   Create a dice table so that the user can roll a random item
--   Add the users modifiers to a roll

 ## Licensing and Dependancies: